Valparaíso in 3 Days

 Monument to the Heroes

-After a brief detour to the port, because the old man loves a boat, we take the train to Viña del Mar.
-The train is clean and modern, costs 60 pence each way and runs every seven minutes along the ocean front.
-It is a pleasant five mile journey which passes beaches lined with pelicans.
+After a brief detour to the port, because the old man loves a boat, we take the train 5 miles along the coast to Viña del Mar.
+The train is clean and modern and runs every 10 minutes or so along the ocean front.
+The fare costs 600 CLP (around £0.50) each way each way.
+It is a pleasant journey which passes tree lined beaches packed with people and pelicans.

 Vina del Mar